brandon-rhodes/python-patterns/python/module-globals/index.rst

 Import-time I/O
 ===============

-The worst Global Objects are those that perform file or network I/O at import time.
+Many of the worst Global Objects are those that perform file or network I/O at import time.
 They not only impose the cost of that I/O on every library, script, and test that need the module,